krawaller/old-blog-backup/_source/files/posts/2016-02-14-redux-middleware.md

 I'll also be avoiding ES6 syntax to make it more clear what's going on, as arrow functions and implicit returns tend to muddy the waters a bit.

-### The simplest possible middleware
+### 1. The simplest possible middleware

 A middleware sits on top `store.dispatch`.
-Each applied middleware is given a dispatched action object, doing their thing before passing it on to the next middleware in line, until it finally reaches the original `store.dispatch` which will call the reducer.
+Each middleware is given a dispatched action object, doing their thing before passing it on to the next middleware in line, until it finally reaches the original `store.dispatch` which will call the reducer.

 To get a sense for what the middleware looks like, check out this simplest possible middleware which does nothing but pass the action along: